• Current students

 • Any other data processing purposes reasonably and necessarily required to fulfil the above processing purposes.

-Please see more information in relation to categories of personal data in scope, purposes and legal bases of processing in the below table.
+Please see information in relation to categories of personal data in scope, purposes and legal bases of processing in the table below.

 What personal data is processed?
 Purpose for processing Legal basis for processing